-Once approval has been obtained, the department identifies a diverse search committee, finalizes the job description and posts the requisition in Talent on the UA HR website.
+Once approval has been obtained, the department identifies a diverse search committee, finalizes the job description and posts the requisition in Talent.
 Faculty positions must be posted for a minimum of 7 days and can remain open for a maximum of one year.
 If the approved position will be employed by Banner, the department works with the Banner recruiter to post the opening on the Banner systems.

 Conducting the Search

-Search committee members should review materials on best practices for recruitment on the Vice Provost Recruitment page.
+Search committee members should review materials on best practices for recruitment on the UArizona Faculty Affairs website.

 In order to improve the quality and diversity of candidate pools, the chair and one member of each hiring committee must register for and complete the EDGE training provided by the UArizona Office of Faculty Affairs.
 The training will provide research-based strategies and best practices for identifying candidates who will help us advance our strategic priorities.

 The department’s advertising strategy is expected to invite applications from a diverse and inclusive candidate pool representing women and minority groups in an effort to increase the wealth and breadth of academic activities in our college.